teancom/codex/troubleshooting.md

 ### Bastion / Jumpbox

-When trying to `make all` to deploy the Bastion host.
+When trying to `make all` to deploy the bastion host.
 Terraform will connect to AWS, using your **Access Key ID** and **Secret Key ID**, then spin up all the things it needs.
-When it finishes, you should be left with a bunch of subnets, configured network ACLs, security groups, routing tables, a NAT instance (for public internet connectivity) and a Bastion host.
+When it finishes, you should be left with a bunch of subnets, configured network ACLs, security groups, routing tables, a NAT instance (for public internet connectivity) and a bastion host.

 If the `deploy` or `all` step fails with errors like: